-Document Description Eastbourne Core Strategy 2006 - 2027 (2013) Sets out the framework for delivering housing and growth in the borough, including setting out the level and distribution of housing requirement.
+Document Description Eastbourne Core Strategy Local Plan 2006-2027 (2013) Sets out the framework for delivering housing and growth in the borough, including setting out the level and distribution of housing requirement.
 The Action Plan supports the Council to achieve the Local Plan's Vision, Strategic Objectives and commitments.
 Eastbourne Town Centre Local Plan (2013) Provides a framework for strengthening the role of the Town Centre and its contribution to the sustainability of the Borough as a whole.
 The Action Plan supports exploring of a range of development types, including mixed use schemes, to maintain and enhance the Town Centre.
-The Corporate Plan 2020 - 2024 (2020) Highlights key outcomes for the Council, focussing on increasing housing supply, ensuring there is a wide range of quality housing, including affordable housing in the borough.
-The Action Plan supports the delivery of a range of development types to help ensure a suitable choice of homes is available to own/ rent.
-Eastbourne and Lewes Street Communities Strategy 2018- 2021 Acknowledges that the current housing market makes it challenging to reduce rough sleeping.
-The strategy sets out a framework to identify and address the needs of the 'street community', including ensuring there is suitable accommodation to help relieve and prevent rough sleeping.
-The Action Plan supports the delivery of a range of accommodation types to meet the needs of the local community.
-Lewes District Council and Eastbourne Borough Council Corporate Asset Management The Plan will help to unlock the potential of land and buildings across the two authority areas, including opportunities to stimulate provision of affordable housing, helping to deliver on the priorities of the

-Document Description Plan (2017-2020) Councils' corporate plans.
-The Action Plan supports the delivery of housing, including working with internal partners to explore Council-owned development opportunities.
-Pride of Place: A Sustainable Community Strategy (2008- 2026) Joint strategy produced by the six Local Strategic Partnerships (LSP) Sets out a long term vision for improving people's quality of life and creating sustainable communities.
+The Corporate Plan 2024-2028 (2024) Highlights key areas of focus for the Council, including focussing on developing a pipeline of directly delivered homes by the council.
+Pride of Place: A Sustainable Community Strategy (2008-2026) Joint strategy produced by the six Local Strategic Partnerships (LSP) Sets out a long term vision for improving people's quality of life and creating sustainable communities.
 It demonstrates how local organisations and agencies will work together to improve the economic, social and environmental well-being of the area.
 The lack of affordable housing is key theme across four of the six LSPs.
 The Action Plan supports the delivery of affordable housing through a range of mechanisms, including through Council-owned land and development contributions.
 Eastbourne Housing Strategy 2020-2024 The Housing Strategy sets the tone and context for further work around its five main housing themes: Increasing the supply of new homes; Promoting access to housing that meets modern standards; Reducing homelessness; Successfully managing and maintaining council homes; and Promoting homes that sustain health & wellbeing.
-The Action Plan will help highlight local housing delivery challenges/opportunities to feed into developing appropriate and focussed objectives for the Strategy.

-3.0 Housing Delivery Test
+3. Housing Delivery Test